lewagon/dotfiles/ruby/05-Regexp-and-parsing/01-Mail-spotter/README.md

 [`ArgumentError`](http://www.ruby-doc.org/core-2.1.0/ArgumentError.html) if the
 first argument passed is not a string.

-It must handle correctly email with domaines it does not know about.
+It must handle correctly email with domains it does not know about.

 The `spec/mail_joke_spec.rb` requires you to implement three jokes, feel free to add more and use your imagination!